zef-dev/convoworks-pckg-appointments/README.md

 # Appointments package for Convoworks

 This package contains conversational workflow elements for managing appointment scheduling scenarios in the [Convoworks framework](https://github.com/zef-dev/convoworks-core).
-It contains elements that you can use in the conversation workflow, but the underlying data source is just described via the `IAppointmentsContext` interface.
+It contains elements that you can use in the conversation workflow, but the appointments data source is just described via the `IAppointmentsContext` interface.

-When we are talking about workflow components (elements), we have to primarily consider voice design and conversation workflow needs.
-What kind of properties, sub-flows and general behavior that it should have to be easy for usage.
+When we are talking about workflow components (elements), we have to primarily consider voice and conversational design needs.
+Their properties, sub-flows and general behavior are tailored to make conversational workflow as easy as possible.
+They are not related to any particular booking plugin or a similar 3rd party service provider.

-Appointments context is on the other hand focused on the technical and developer needs.
-Here we take care of user identification, data formats, time zones.
-The interface is more technical.
-Data adaptation to human and conversation friendly manner is on the workflow elements.
+Appointments context is on the other hand bridge between workflow elements (Convoworks) and the real, concrete appointment system you are using in your system.

 ## Appointments context interface

 `IAppointmentsContext` describes methods that should be implemented by a target appointments system.
+If you have e.g. WordPress schedule appointment plugin, you can easily enable it to be used with Convoworks by implementing this interface.

 Most of the methods require user identification and we use `email` for it.
 Email works just well with WordPress, while it enables us to have passthrough implementations which do not require the actual user to be created in it.
+If your target system has several appointment types, the one you need should be configured on this `IAppointmentsContext` type component.

-To be used in the Convoworks, it also has to implement `IBasicServiceComponent` and `IServiceContext`.
+To be properly used in the Convoworks GUI, it also has to implement `IBasicServiceComponent` and `IServiceContext`.
 You might consider to start your implementation like this:

 ```php

 class MyCustomAppointmentsContext extends AbstractBasicComponent implements IAppointmentsContext, IServiceContext